rajvardhank/ATM_Design/README.md

 1. __class Card__: This class is used to generate new atm cards, they store the card info like, expiry date, cvv etcetera.
 2. __class Account__: This stores the account info, customer info and atm card and provides the bank an API to modify the balance in the account.
 It has 2 subclasses __class SavingsAccount__ and __class CheckingAccount__.
 3. __class Bank__: The Bank class is used create different banks, they store the cusstomer accounts (__class Account objects__).
 This class provides an API to the ATM.
+There is a status option for the card and account as "active", "blocked", "suspended".
+Although the code never sets the status of the card or account as "suspended", its given as an option to the bank as admin power to suspend an account.
+If the status is changed manually, no transaction will be allowed.
 4. __class CardReader__: This class is used by the Atm, it reads the users card and stores its info.
 5. __class CashBin__: This class stores the cash for the Atm, for simplicity the atm is instantiated with $10000.
 4. __class Atm__: This class is used to implement the atm, it does the transaction using all the above classes.